zhouyl/flowblade/docs/components/layout/jumbotron.md

 # Jumbotron Component

 Large showcase section component for hero areas and landing pages.
 Jumbotron provides a flexible container for creating impressive hero sections with support for background images, gradients, and comprehensive style props.
+Perfect for hero sections and landing pages.

 ## Basic Usage